 Step 1: Gather your materials

-Start with a clean seed tray (or baking pan), seed inserts, sterilized seed starting mix, a watering can and your Milkweed (or other native plant) seeds.
 It is best to use a designated seed starting mix because it is lighter and less dense than regular potting soil, which allows the roots to establish more easily.
-Keep in mind how many Milkweed plants you have room for in your yard and if you accidentally plant too many, you can always give some to your neighbors!
+Milkweed is slender and doesn't need much room to grow so go ahead and plant lots!

 I like to pour a heaping amount of soil mix onto the center of my seed insert and then spread it evenly with the edge of my seed packet or anything with a straight edge.
 I then gently tap the bottom of the seed tray on a flat surface to let the soil mix settle just a bit.